nottrobin/docs/src/en/charms-fan-aws-vpc.md

 `vpc-HHHHHHHH` where each 'H' represents a hexadecimal number (e.g.
 'vpc-2434a45c').

-!!!
-Warning:
+[note=caution]
 While working with VPCs be careful to not delete the wrong one by mistake.
 Doing so will destroy all associated instances.
+[/note]

 <!-- LINKS -->